hat-open/hat-monitor/docs/monitor.rst

             3) the lowest blessing `timestamp`
             4) the lowest `mid`

-        Finally, when algorithm defined the component to be blessed, if it doesn't already have request token equal to its response token, and there are components in the group with response tokens, `master` does not bless any component.
-It waits until all the components from the group have revoked theirs response tokens and only then issues new request token to chosen component and sets new associated timestamp value.
-In case blessed component already have request token equal to its response token, `master` keeps its request token even if there exists a component with response token in the same group.
+        Finally, when algorithm defined the component to be blessed, if that component doesn't already have request token equal to its response token, and there is another component in the group with response token, `master` does not bless any component.
+It waits until all the components from the group have revoked their response tokens, and only then, issues new request token to the chosen component.
+In case component to be blessed already has request token equal to its response token, `master` keeps its request token even if there exists a component with response token in the same group.

 Components rank